RAS-University/robotic-courses/docs/MPC.md

   </div>
 </div>

-This defines the states for which tehre exist a **controller** that will satisfy the constraints at all time.
+This defines the states for which there exist a **controller** that will satisfy the constraints at all time.

 <div class="lemma-window">
   <div class="lemma-title">Maximal control invariant set</div>